k-box/k-box/docs/developer/commands/index.md

 in the root folder of the source code.

-All the commands have an integrated help reachable directly from the command line, e.g.
+For obtain help on the specific command you can execute the command with the `--help` option:

 ```
 php artisan dms:test --help
 ```

-The general use is to pass the `--help` option to each command.